njtierney/ttiq-simulation/README.md

 Various models for assessment of test, trace, isolation and quarantine (TTIQ), used in [modelling for National Cabinet in October/November 2021](https://www.doherty.edu.au/our-work/institute-themes/viral-infectious-diseases/covid-19/covid-19-modelling/modelling)

+Unfortunately it is not possible for anyone to run the code because it uses confidential health data.
+We aim to get approval to share summary or synthetic data for publication.
+More context is in the umbrella repository [here](https://github.com/aus-covid-modelling/NationalCabinetModelling-OctNov21).

 # Contributing to this repo?

 If you are contributing to this repo, please create a branch or fork of the project